jcsung/gcmc-dlpoly/README.md

 load traj.dcd into that frame.

 Requires the following:

 -hisxyz.f from DL_POLY

 -catdcd

 File input has the following structure:

-# of frames in each HISTORY file (must be the same for all HISTORY files)
+Number of frames in each HISTORY file (must be the same for all HISTORY files)

-Executable name for compiled form of hisxyz.f (make sure it is in your path) r_min r_max
+Executable name for compiled form of hisxyz.f (make sure it is in your path)

+r_min

+r_max

 -----